Dingo-Seven/UK-Happy-Hardcore-Resources/UK-Hardcore-Sample-Packs.md

 While I am aware that a lot of the UK Happy Hardcore sound tends to come from the reFX Vengeance sample packs, I find that they tend to be relatively inaccessible for most.
 For this reason, I really like getting artist packs because they tend to be cheaper, and you can emulate the kind of sound that you're going for or at least get a good starting point on that journey.

+Don't be afraid to experiment with taking sounds from other genres!
+Consider using sounds from Trance, Acid Techno/House, Industrial Midtempo, Russian Hardbass, Drum N Bass, Kawaii Future Bass, Eurobeat, European New Beat, etc.

 Here are some that I know of:

 ## UK Happy Hardcore